thelukasssheee/CarND-Traffic-Sign-Classifier-P2/README.md

 ![alt text][image13]

+### 4. Possible improvements
+* More images or simply creating augmented duplicates of the provided dataset (different lighting, shifted, turned, skewed...) would have helped to detect the distorted stop sign
+* Underrepresented images could be better detected, if even more augmented duplicates would be added.
+This would help to distribute the images more evenly in the histrogram.
+(The label class of the not properly detected stop signs only had a third of the amount of training images compared to the largest datasets).

 ## (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?